Kia tohungia tātou, ka tohungia,

 We are taken by inspiration, we are taken.

-I am a creative person and creativity underpins all my work.
+I love being creative.
+I love to discover things - particularly ideas and expressions of various kinds.
 It has always been in me to look for new possibilities.
 I am constantly inspired by imagination and motivated by a desire to share my discoveries with others.
-Whether I am composing music or stories, or discovering new understandings and perspectives within indigenous knowledge, or providing advice and support to projects and teams, I approach each from a ‘creative’ point of view.
+Whether I am composing music or stories, or discovering new understandings and perspectives within indigenous knowledge, or providing advice and support to projects and teams, I approach each from a ‘creative’ point of view and creativity underpins everything I do.

 I love to sit at the piano to explore and discover musical ideas and expressions.
 This might be a melody, a texture or a mood.
 It might also include weaving these musical elements into a beautiful whole.
 I also love the way music can completely transform a place or of somebody or event.
 Music is magical like this.